 1. Practice Non-judgement

 We all have “positive” or “negative” thoughts.
-And, multiple studies have shown that the average person thinks more positively about their own health then they do others’ health in the same situation.
+And, multiple studies have shown that the average person thinks more positively about their own health than they do others’ health in the same situation.
 This is commonly referred to as attribution bias.

 Health should not privilege us, and there is no shame in having to live with disease.
 But, when confronted with a health crisis, it is hard to see the facts objectively and take on the role of being “sick” or “infirm”.
-Most would prefer to ignore the crisis, and keep acting like they are healthy.
+Most would prefer to ignore the crisis and keep acting like they are healthy.